RetroNynjah/Switchless-Multi-ROM-for-27128-27256/README.md

 This is a more generic and further developed version of my previous 1541-II Multi-ROM design.

 Example use cases:
-* ROM switch for the Commodore 1541-II disk drive controlled by DOS commands.
+* ROM switch for Commodore disk drives controlled by DOS commands.
 * Menu driven Kernal switch for Commodore C64 (shortboards) and Commodore C128
 * You tell me